JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_01/lab.md

 ```

 The simplest way is to just copy&paste into an already running terminal manually.
 As opposed to the default Python REPL, Julia can deal with the blocks of code and different indentation much better without installation of an `ipython`-like REPL.
 There are ways to make this much easier in different text editors/IDEs:
-- `VSCode` - when using Julia extension, by default `Ctrl+Enter` will spawn Julia REPL, when a `.jl` file is opened
+- `VSCode` - when using Julia extension is installed and `.jl` file is opened, `Ctrl/Cmd+Enter` will spawn Julia REPL
-- `Sublime Text` - `Send Code` pkg (works well with Linux terminal or tmux, support for Windows is poor)
+- `Sublime Text` - `Ctrl/Cmd+Enter` with `Send Code` pkg (works well with Linux terminal or tmux, support for Windows is poor)
-- `Vim` - there is a Julia language [plugin](https://github.com/JuliaEditorSupport/julia-vim), which can be combine with [vimcmdline](https://github.com/jalvesaq/vimcmdline)
+- `Vim` - there is a Julia language [plugin](https://github.com/JuliaEditorSupport/julia-vim), which can be combine with [vimcmdline](https://github.com/jalvesaq/vimcmdline) to gain similar functionality

 Either way, you should see the following:
 ```@repl lab01_base